-which descends from a six-dimensional action via dimensional reduction and generalizes the axion-photon coupling responsible for the Peccei-Quinn quasi-symmetry anomaly in $(3+1)$ dimensions~\cite{Peccei:1977hh,Tahim:2007bw}.
-The topological character of this term - its independence of the background metric - makes it especially attractive in the context of brane-world models where background independence is a desirable feature.
+which descends from a six-dimensional action by dimensional reduction and generalizes the axion-photon coupling behind the Peccei-Quinn quasi-symmetry anomaly in $3+1$ dimensions~\cite{Peccei:1977hh,Tahim:2007bw}.
+Its independence of the background metric makes it especially natural in brane-world settings, where background independence is a desirable feature.

-The supersymmetric extension of brane-world scenarios is essential for consistency with string theory and for addressing the gauge hierarchy problem beyond the classical level.
-Supersymmetry (SUSY) is, in fact, the unique consistent extension of the Poincar\'e algebra by fermionic generators~\cite{Haag:1974qh}, and it provides powerful cancellation mechanisms that control quantum corrections.
-In five dimensions, $\mathcal{N}=1$ supersymmetry corresponds to eight supercharges, and the construction of a manifestly supersymmetric formulation requires a superspace adapted to the $D=5$ geometry.
+Supersymmetry enters this problem not as a proposed solution to the hierarchy problem, but as a structural organizing principle.
+Independently of its phenomenological status, supersymmetry is the unique consistent extension of the Poincar\'e algebra by fermionic generators~\cite{Haag:1974qh}, it is demanded by the string-theoretic origin of the bulk fields, and -- most relevant here -- the supersymmetric completion of a given bulk term is a sharply posed question whose answer determines the missing supersymmetric partners of the interaction and constrains the resulting Kaluza-Klein spectrum.
+Determining that completion for the KR topological term is the problem we address.
+In five dimensions, $N=1$ supersymmetry carries eight supercharges, and a manifestly supersymmetric formulation requires a superspace adapted to the $D=5$ geometry.

-Two complementary strategies have been developed to describe $D=5$, $\mathcal{N}=1$ theories in superspace.
-The first employs harmonic or projective superspace with the full eight supercharges represented manifestly; this is the approach of Kuzenko and collaborators, which yielded a closed-form expression for the non-Abelian $D=5$ Chern--Simons action and, recently, the first superspace description of the large tensor supermultiplet~\cite{Kuzenko:2014eqa}.
-The second strategy represents four of the eight supersymmetries manifestly and the remaining four linearly but not manifestly, working in a $4D$, $\mathcal{N}=1$ superspace augmented by a fifth bosonic coordinate $y = x^5$.
-This is the $\mathcal{N}=1/2$ superspace approach pioneered by Linch, Luty and Phillips~\cite{Linch:2002wg} and fully developed at the supergravity level by Becker, Becker, Butter, Linch and Randall~\cite{Becker:2020pku}.
-The $\mathcal{N}=1/2$ framework is particularly well suited to brane-world applications, since compactification on the $S^1/\mathbb{Z}_2$ orbifold and couplings to brane-localized matter are straightforward in this language.
+Two complementary strategies exist.
+The first employs harmonic or projective superspace, with all eight supercharges manifest; this is the approach of Kuzenko and collaborators, which produced a closed-form non-Abelian $D=5$ Chern--Simons action and, more recently, the first superspace description of the large tensor supermultiplet~\cite{Kuzenko:2014eqa}.
+The second represents four supercharges manifestly and the remaining four linearly, in a $4D$, $N=1$ superspace augmented by a fifth bosonic coordinate $y=x^5$ -- the $N=1/2$ approach of Linch, Luty and Phillips~\cite{Linch:2002wg}, developed at the supergravity level by Becker, Becker, Butter, Linch and Randall~\cite{Becker:2020pku}.
+The $N=1/2$ framework is well suited to brane-worlds, since orbifold compactification and brane-localized couplings are transparent in this language.